giovancombo/ProteinSecondaryStructurePrediction/README.md

 + F, I, T, V, W, Y prefer *strands*
 + G, P are known as *helix breakers*

-Predicting the Secundary Structure of a protein means basically to analyze the particular way amino acids link themselves and to find a pattern that classifies the structure as one of the **8** possible configurations.

 ### Some insights about Data
 *Position-Specific Scoring Matrix* (PSSM) values can be interpreted as **word vectors** for the input characters.
 As these values are not obvious to calculate, I will use *CullPDB* and *CB513* datasets, provided by the authors of the [(1)](https://arxiv.org/abs/1403.1347) paper (available at [this link](https://www.princeton.edu/~jzthree/datasets/ICML2014)), which contain a bunch of ready-to-use PSSMs.